How to Become a Plumber in New Jersey: Step-by-Step Guide

 Before you can master the field, you must learn the theory.
 The State Board requires plumbing trainees to complete 576 hours of Related Technical Instruction (RTI).
 This is spread out over four years, requiring 144 hours of classroom instruction annually.

 This education must be completed through a U.S. Department of Labor (USDOL) and state-approved education sponsor.
-The Training Center’s Plumbing School in New Jersey is a fully approved sponsor, offering a wide range of plumbing training courses and classes that meet this state requirement.
+The Training Center is a state-approved Plumbing School in New Jersey offering training programs and classes that meet this state requirement.
 This allows trainees to fulfill their educational hours while working in the field.

 While plumbing education covers a vast amount of material over four years, some of the critical concepts students learn include: